 A Workers' Compensation hearing is essentially a formal meeting where the key players—usually the injured worker, the insurance company, and an administrative law judge—come together to sort out any disputes related to the worker's compensation claim.
 Think of it as a courtroom setting, but specifically for Workers' Compensation issues.

-Understanding the procedures of a Workers' Compensation hearing can help you feel more confident and prepared.
 Here's a step-by-step look at what typically happens during the hearing process:

 1. Introduction and Purpose